dnv-opensource/mlfmu/MLMODEL.md

         return derivative
 ```

 However, the FMU we want to create cannot use the same inputs and outputs as the trained ML model.

 We do not want to have previous inputs and outputs as inputs to the FMU.
 Instead we want it to remember the previous inputs and outputs itself.
 To do this we need to use the state inside the generated MLFMU using this tool.

 We also do not want the FMU to output the derivative, but instead use the derivative to integrate the outputs.
-This makes it possible for the outputs them selves to be the output of the FMU.
+This makes it possible for the outputs themselves to be the output of the FMU.

 To do this we need to make a wrapper around the trained ML model so that it is compatible with the tool and what we want the generated FMU to do.

 ``` python
 class ModelWrapper():